sidney-eliot/3d-artists-handbook/content/process/hair.md

 ## Sculpted Hair
 ![[Pasted image 20230604170808.png|350]]![[Pasted image 20230604170824.png|350]]![[Pasted image 20230604170858.png|300]]![[Pasted image 20230604170907.png|300]]![[Pasted image 20230604170758.png|250]]![[Pasted image 20230604170921.png|600]]

-Sculpting is a great method for the final hair, but where it really shines is as a base/ block out for all other hair creations methods.
+Sculpting is a great method for the final hair, but where it really shines is as a base or block out for all other hair creations methods.
 Make it a habit to first sculpt a block out of the haircut until the silhouette is correct, and to use that as a shape guide.

 **Sculpting Hair Playlist:**